ArekX/array-expression-engine/README.md

 ## Test Coverage

-Optimal test coverage is 100%, to check the test coverage run `composer coverage`
+Ideally, goal test coverage is 100%, to check the test coverage run `composer coverage`